Please, Payton, don’t hurt ’em.

 I don’t trust anything called an “S.S.
 Run”…

 If you like football and retro games, Walter Payton Football will be right up your pixelated alley.
 Its got a decent amount of depth for its time, a wide variety of in-game plays, it controls well and looks good.
 Really, the only feature the game’s missing is licenses, but one can hardly blame it for that, given its ’89 release date.
 That being said, if you’re not a football fan, but you enjoy the occasional lighthearted round of virtual pigskin, you’re still better off with that other football game from 1989, Tecmo Bowl.
-Nintendo wins again, the bastards.
+Nintendo wins again.